galette/website/_i18n/en/pages/contribute.md

 Another possible way to contribute to the project is to help to install, configure or take in hand the tool.

 That can be for your neighbour's association to which Galette can be helpful, or if he cannot achieve to install it, for example.
-But that can also be a answering a question on the mailing lists or any other communication channel.
+But that can also be answering a question on the mailing lists or any other communication channel.
 By the way, if you know Galette help channels that are not listed in our contact page, please give us an highlight so we can add it.

 To communicate about Galette is also a good way to contribute, and does not require any specific skills.
 Talk about Galette on your social networks ([Galette ones]({% tl contact%}#social-networks) are listed on contact page), during your LUG meetings or else.